Best Tourist Attractions In Agra

 7. Fatehpur Sikri

 Just an hour’s drive from the Taj Mahal, Fatehpur Sikri makes for a worthwhile day trip from Agra.
 The city, once the capital of the Mughal Empire some 500 years ago, was built by Akbar as a salute to the famous Sufi saint, Shaikh Salim Chishti, who accurately predicted the birth of an heir.
-Residents abandoned the city not long after it was built, when water supplies ran too low.
+Residents abandoned the city not long after it was built when water supplies ran too low.

 Tourists can now explore the well-preserved remains of this red sandstone ghost town, still surrounded by a fortification wall.
 Check out the Jama Masjid, a mosque and one of the first buildings finished in the city.
 Then, explore the three palaces, built for each one of Akbar’s wives.
-They combine a variety of religious-inspired architectural styles that honor the women’s individual spiritualities.
+They combine a variety of religious-inspired architectural styles that honor women’s individual spiritualities.

 Finally, get off the beaten path and stroll to Hiran Minar, a circular spiked tower covered with stone elephant tusks, atop which Akbar himself supposedly gazed at wildlife.

-Dig in deeper to this incredible site with a visit to the Archaeological Museum, near the Diwan-i-Am main gate.
+Dig deeper into this incredible site with a visit to the Archaeological Museum, near the Diwan-i-Am main gate.
 It contains four galleries filled with treasures from the Mughal era and beyond, including grey ware pot shreds, terra-cotta lamps, mini human heads in stone, jewelry molds, and much more.